banner

 Songs to Sing on the Way to Church

 Staying up too late on Saturday night often compounds the stress of Sunday morning.
-We are tired, and our nerves are frayed—who feels like singing on the way to church?
+We’re tired, and our nerves are frayed—who feels like singing on the way to church?
 But if we prepare on Saturday, go to bed at a reasonable hour, and get up a little earlier, we may feel more like worshipping.
 Singing on the way to church can get us in the mood for worship.

 Psalms of Ascent

-In today’s Bible reading are what is called “ Psalms of ascent.”
+In today’s Bible reading are “Psalms of Ascent.”
 These are songs of worship the Israelites would sing on their way up to Jerusalem for their annual and seasonal feasts.
-Jerusalem is on a high hill in Israel, called Mt.
+Jerusalem is on a high hill in Israel called Mt.
 Zion.

+God was watching over Israel as they were rebuilding the city walls.
+Despite opposition, in just fifty-two days, the LORD helped them complete the task.
 “Where does my help come from?
 My help comes from the LORD, the Maker of heaven and earth!”
 What a wonderful song to sing as they went up to Jerusalem!

 Where does our help come from?
 We can entrust our soul to the Almighty God.
 Like Israel, if we seek to do the LORD’s will, he will watch over us and help us.

-What is our attitude about coming to church?
+What's our attitude about coming to church?
 Do we seek to make it a place of peace and worship so people will gladly come?
 Disputes between family or church members are best settled before our day of worship.

 Do we seek guidance from the LORD when we come to church?
 Seeking help from God on Sunday will help us face life’s challenges on Monday.